seleniumQuery/seleniumQuery/README.md

 Below you will find the list of currently supported jQuery functions, by category.

 Looking for a function not listed below?
 Check the `ROADMAP.md` file.
 The functions we did not add in the list below were either considered not applicable (like `jQuery.noConflict()` or `.data()`) or of no use (as the [Ajax](http://api.jquery.com/category/ajax/) functions: why would anyone want to issue an Ajax function directly/explicitly through selenium?
 Usually, ajax in selenium is related to waiting for the browser to end Ajax calls.
-For that, check the `.queryUntil()` and `.waitUntil()`  functions).
+For that, check the `.waitUntil()`  function).

 ##[Attributes](http://api.jquery.com/category/attributes/)